String Quartet No. 6 (Shostakovich): Structure

-Playing time is approximately 22 minutes.
+The playing time is approximately 22 minutes.

 The Allegretto first movement creates a carefree mood using nursery tunes.
 The second movement is a cheerful round dance in E♭ major, the third movement a chaconne in B♭ minor.
 The final movement leads into a complex Allegretto showing the influence of both Alban Berg's Lyric Suite and Richard Strauss's Metamorphosen.
 The quartet also features the only vertical appearance of the DSCH motif (the notes D, E♭, C, and B♮ played at the same time), at the final cadence at the end of each movement.

 The quartet was written in Komarovo, Russia.